-Read efficacy and safety information.
+Read efficacy study and prescribing information.

-Read the FDA announcement.
+Read the FDA Announcement.

 See full prescribing information.

 About Guardant360® CDx.

 On Friday, September 18, 2020 the Centers for Medicare & Medicaid Services (CMS) released the final rule for the Radiation Oncology (RO) Model.
 The RO Model seeks to improve the quality of care for cancer patients receiving radiotherapy (RT) and move toward a simplified and predictable payment system.
 The RO Model tests whether bundled, prospective, site neutral, modality agnostic, episode-based payments to physician group practices, hospital outpatient departments, and freestanding radiation therapy centers for RT episodes of care reduces Medicare expenditures while preserving or enhancing the quality of care for Medicare beneficiaries.
 The RO Model has a five-year Model performance period that begins on January 1, 2021 and runs through December 31, 2025.